The Best Time to Visit Hawaii: skip the clouds and crowds

 As Hawaii sits in the tropics, the weather is always great for the beach and a swim.
 But there is a best time to visit Hawaii due to the crowds, the wet season, and the high costs.

-The best time to visit Hawaii is during the shoulder seasons of the fall, after labor day to before Thanksgiving, and the spring in April and May.
+The best time to visit Hawaii is during the shoulder season months: April, May, September, October, and November (before Thanksgiving).
 The best month to visit Hawaii is September.
 During these periods you will find good weather, fewer crowds, and the best prices.

 After living on Oahu and Maui, we used data and our own experience to determine the best time to visit Hawaii.
 While the data can tell you the cheapest time to visit, the atmosphere on the islands requires one to be there for the experience.